Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Introduction

 For hyperbolic groups, \autoref{main-intro} was proved by Meintrup and Schick~\cite{meintrup02}, as we already mentioned.
 Their argument also uses Vietoris--Rips complexes, but does not use discrete Morse theory, so in the hyperbolic case our approach can be viewed as an independent Morse-theoretic proof of their result.

-In the CAT(0) case, if $G$ acts properly and cocompactly by isometries on a complete CAT(0) geodesic metric space~$X$ in such a way that $X$ has the structure of a $G$-CW complex, then $X$ itself is a finite~$\Eu{G}$.
-This is well known and follows at once from the fact~\cite{BH}*{Corollary~2.8, page~179} that any finite group acting on a complete CAT(0) space has nonempty and convex fixed point set.
-For CAT(0) groups, \autoref{main-intro} allows us to drop the assumption about the $G$-CW structure; to the best of our knowledge, this was not already known, but we are not aware of any CAT(0) group not satisfying this extra assumption.
-Also the fact that Vietoris--Rips complexes provide universal spaces for proper actions for CAT(0) groups seems to be new.
+In the CAT(0) case, if $G$ acts properly and cocompactly by isometries on a CAT(0) geodesic metric space~$X$ in such a way that $X$ has the structure of a $G$-CW complex, then $X$ itself is a finite~$\Eu{G}$.
+This is well known and follows at once from the fact~\cite{BH}*{Corollary~II.2.8, page~179} that any finite group acting on a complete CAT(0) space has nonempty and convex fixed point set, and completeness follows from the assumptions on the action by~\cite{BH}*{I.8.4(1), page 132}.
+If we drop the assumption about the $G$-CW structure on~$X$, then \cite{O}*{Proposition~A, page~48} shows that $X$ is $G$-homotopy equivalent to a finite $G$-CW complex, which is consequently a finite~$\Eu{G}$.
+To the best of our knowledge, however, the fact that Vietoris--Rips complexes provide universal spaces for proper actions for CAT(0) groups seems to be new.

 An immediate consequence of \autoref{main-intro} is that asymptotically CAT(0) groups have only finitely many conjugacy classes of finite subgroups---a result that was already proved by Kar~\cite{kar11}*{Theorem~10}.